 - Sometimes a baby's cry can be heard out of nowhere.

-- Full-Frontal Assault: The main character can go naked and still fight.
+- Full-Frontal Assault: Red can go naked and still fight.

 - Hell Is That Noise: At the beginning of the second night, a strange moan plays regardless of where you are on the island.
-It's the sound the deer makes after having its leg ripped off, and is the first warning that your wife is coming.
+It's the sound the deer makes after having its leg ripped off, and is the first warning that Eleanor is coming.

 - Kill It with Fire: Works better on the chest burster than your wife, unless you manage to trap her in a cabin.

-- Naked People Are Funny: The PC can strip off his clothes for full pixelated nudity.
+- Naked People Are Funny: Red can strip off his clothes for full pixelated nudity.
 Can be combined with Full-Frontal Assault if he chooses to do this while fighting his wife.

 - Not Quite Dead: You can shoot your wife or set fire to her, but unless you reduce her to a bloody pulp, there's a chance she'll get up again.
 And even when you've done that, you've still got to deal with her unborn child!

 - "Psycho" Strings: When you take an axe to your wife, each swing is punctuated by shrieking notes.